BOARD MEMBERS

 NMAPT Vice President

 in a rural part of New Mexico, close to Lamy.
-I was drawn to play therapy as a result of
+She was drawn to play therapy as a result of

-and support my community, as well as ensure every child can access play therapy.
+and support her community, as well as ensure every child can access play therapy.

-I am grounded in Child-Centered Play Therapy and have seen the power of CCPT in
+She is grounded in Child-Centered Play Therapy and has seen the power of CCPT in

 helping children become their most authentic selves.
-I also utilize Adlerian Play
+She also utilize Adlerian Play

-Therapy and Sandtray Play Therapy in my practice.
-In my playroom, one of my favorite
+Therapy and Sandtray Play Therapy in her practice.
+In the playroom, one of her favorite

-toys in a rainbow pop-it fidget because of the many ways it helps with self-regulation.
+toys is a rainbow pop-it fidget because of the many ways it helps with self-regulation.

 seeing the different ways she appears in sandtray work.